City Budget 2024

 Are there any plans to add businesses to 12th street?
 Recently purchased a condo and on twelfth street and although the street has changed and cleaned up a bit, just wondering if there’s anything in the works?
 Thanks!

-Brytan asked 10 months ago
+Brytan asked over 1 year ago

 Hello and thank you for your question.